gtbjj/gtbjj.github.io/_drafts/rpg/DND5E-Cave-of-Wonders.md

 - link
 - cas
 - digoria
+- rainbow in the dark
 comments: true
 ---

 <a href="http://vignette2.wikia.nocookie.net/disney/images/5/5b/Filoctetes.png/revision/latest?cb=20140801195751&path-prefix=es"><img src="http://vignette2.wikia.nocookie.net/disney/images/5/5b/Filoctetes.png/revision/latest?cb=20140801195751&path-prefix=es" style="max-width: 20%; height: auto; float: right; margin: 5px"></a>

-Cas and Link travel to the nearby town of Havelwood after having completed their task in [The Mad Manor of Astabar]({% post_url %}).
+Cas and Link travel to a small shire outside of Duncraid after having completed their task in [The Mad Manor of Astabar]({% post_url %}).
 Just outside the town gates they find a merchant named Phil with whom they decide to do business with in order to gain new equiment (armor and weapons and such).
 Phil sells them several pieces of equipment and shows interest in the magic box that Cas and Link have brought from the manor.
 Successful charisma application by Link convinces Phil to investigate the box without haggling, stealing, or conning Link and Cas.